Without an effective ecommerce sales funnel, you’re losing money.

 Post-Purchase

 This stage encompasses what happens after the first purchase.
-In this stage, you keep the loop open to make it easier for your customers to become repeat customers.
+In this stage, you keep the loop open to make it easier for your existing customers to become repeat customers.
 You set up email sequences and follow up on your customers.

 By consistently engaging with your customers after purchase, you can easily cross-sell or upsell them to a higher package.